 That's why I always recommend recording school board meetings, phone calls and Section 504 meetings before the district changes their policy for Section 504 meetings.

 For a good example of how well the district documents meetings, just read Fox's school board meeting minutes for Public Comments.
-Public Comments are documented by the school board secretary who just happens to be Superintendent Critchlow's secretary as well.
+Public Comments are documented by the school board secretary who just happens to be Superintendent Critchlow's secretary/administrative assistant as well.

 School board meeting minutes of Public Comments don't have any real detail in them unless they are from someone praising the district.
-Otherwise, the minutes say something like, "Concerns within the district." or "commented on board meeting minutes" or "commented on school calendar", etc.
+Otherwise, the minutes are documented something like the following, "Concerns within the district." or "commented on board meeting minutes" or "commented on school calendar", etc.

-The public doesn't need the details of what was said.
+Apparently, the public doesn't need the details of what was said.
 They just need to know who said it and that something was said.
-According to the Missouri School Board Association, board meeting minutes are not a verbatim of what was said during the meeting.
+According to a September 17, 2013 email from Dianne Critchlow responding to my comments and questions email to the school board, she stated that:

 It's too bad that Fox's school board meetings aren't audio or video recorded like they do in other school districts.
-Fox used to audio record board meetings in year's past.
+I've been requesting that Fox audio record school board meetings for years.
+Fox used to audio record board meetings.
 They just don't do it anymore.
-Just like the district doesn't provide payment descriptions in their bill payments like they used to do.
+Just like the district doesn't provide payment descriptions anymore in their bill payments like they used to do.

-You would think that with the $22 Million Dollar that the district received from the passage of the No Tax Increase Bond Issue in 2012, that the district would be able to afford a few thousand dollars to install what was needed to audio or video record school board meetings, just like the City of Arnold and Jefferson County council does as a service to the public.
+You would think that with the $22 Million Dollar that the district received from the passage of the No Tax Increase Bond Issue in 2012, that the district would be able to afford a few thousand dollars to install what was needed to audio or video record school board meetings.
+The City of Arnold and the Jefferson County council does it as a service to the public.

-So back to what the district attorney had to say about recording the phone call.
+Getting back to what the district attorney had to say about recording the phone call.
 The district attorney gave several reasons why she didn't want the advocacy group to record their phone call.
-Some of her reasons seemed rather odd given the fact that Assistant Superintendent Dan Baker recorded a phone call and submitted it as an exhibit in our Due Process Hearing.
+Some of her reasons seemed rather odd given the fact that Assistant Superintendent Dan Baker recorded a phone call and submitted it as an exhibit during our Due Process Hearing with the district.